Improve the effectiveness of your website.

 Doing a review of your keywords will show you what terms you rank well for, what terms need more work, and, sometimes more importantly, what terms you don’t rank for at all.

-For keywords that need more work, you might need to look at your internal links and site structure, for keywords that you don’t rank for, this is going to mean new content production.
+For keywords that need more work, you might need to look at your internal links and site structure.
+For keywords that you don’t rank for, this will mean producing new content.

-Either way, you will again have a list of to-do items for your website that you can either crack on with yourself or hire SEO experts to help you.
+Either way, you will again have a list of to-do items for your website that you can either tackle yourself or hire SEO experts to help you with.

 Our SEO service Searchworthy is designed for people looking to get started with or improve existing SEO.